inform-health-informatics/emap_documentation/technical_overview/Background_information.md

 Upon arrival, each patient is registered and receives a priority based on the condition they are in.
-While the first registration is typically conducted through a nurse, the decision on what needs to happen in terms of diagnostics and treatment typically lies with a GP.
+While the first registration is typically conducted through a nurse, the decision on what needs to happen in terms of diagnostics and treatment typically lies with a doctor.
 So for the patient with the painful ankle, in the next step they would be talking to a GP, who may refer them for an X-ray to be taken on a very specific ward.
 So for that purpose the patient is taken, either by medical staff or by making their own way to a different location in the hospital to take the X-ray.
 Once that has finished, the patient is then sent back to the GP they talked to before and based on the image taken, the GP